inertialeddy/testcode/README.md

 -------------------------------------PRECIPITATION AND EVAPORATION FLUXES--------------------------------

+THESE CHANGES HAVE BEEN IMPLEMENTED ONLY IN CASE_IDEAL_DOWNFRONT, NOT IN THE OTHER TEST CASES.
+THEY WILL BE EVENTUALLY.

 These are set in fluxes.f90 using the variables 'swr', 'qloss', 'qlatent' and 'rainrate', defined as follows:

 swr=  shortwave (W/m^2)